 By Boris Esono N – Cameroon

-Cameroon and Ajax goalkeeper Andre Onana’s appeal against a 12-month ban handed to him by European football governing body UEFA will be heard by the Court of Arbitration for Sports (CAS) on June 2.
+Indomitable Lions and Ajax goalkeeper Andre Onana’s appeal against a 12-month ban handed to him by European governing body UEFA will be heard by the Court of Arbitration for Sports, CAS on June 2.

-Ajax goalkeeper Andre Onana was banned from football for the next year after he was found to have used a banned substance Furosemide in his urine sample, but he continues to fight for his future.
+Ajax goalkeeper Andre Onana was banned from all football for the next year after the banned substance Furosemide was discovered in his urine sample, but he continues to fight for his future.

-Onana’s situation has not gone unnoticed, attracting support from the Dutch players’ union, the VVCS, and the global umbrella body Fifpro.
+Onana’s situation has not gone unnoticed, gaining support from the Dutch players’ union, the VVCS, and global umbrella body Fifpro.